Ashwain1502/Inventory-Control-Management/README.md

 # Inventory-Control-Management
 This is an Inventory Control Management web application made with HTML, CSS, JavaScript, Node.js, and MySql.
-We can check no of products in any given time and lot of queries along with it.
+We can check no of products at any given time and a lot of queries along with it.

+## Functions Implemented
+1. Users can view the available products and orders taken in the past.
+2. Users can add new products in the inventory.

 ## How to  run the application
 1. Download the zip files and extract them